 Sandusky is charged with 40 counts of child sex abuse involving eight young boys over a 15-year span.
 He and his lawyer vow to defend the charges.

 Sandusky has said he showered and horsed around with boys, but never sexually abused them.

-Nils Frederiksen, a spokesman for the state attorney general’s office, says prosecutors are ready to present whatever evidence is needed to send the case to trial.
+Nils Frederiksen, a spokesman for the state attorney general’s office, says only that prosecutors are ready to present evidence needed to send the case to trial.